RyanNielson/prez/README.md

 Simple presenters for your PHP or Laravel project.

+## Why Should I Use Presenters?

+Imagine your application has a `User` model.
+With Prez, you'd create a matching `UserPresenter` class.
+This presenter wraps the model, dealing with only presentational concerns.
+This keeps any view related logic out of the model, while also helping you keep logic out of the view.
+In your view you can use the presenter in the same way you'd use the original model.
+Whenever you start thinking about creating a helper function or adding logic to your view, it might be worth moving it into a presenter.

 ## Installation

 Run the following Composer command in your terminal, or simply add `'ryannielson/prez': '~1.0.0'` to your composer.json file: